Beantown RFC

-Beantown RFC are a women's rugby union club based in Boston that competes in the Women's Premier League.
+Beantown RFC are a women's rugby union club based in Boston that competed in the Women's Premier League.

 History

 The Beantown Rugby Football Club was founded in the fall of 1976.
 They have placed in the top five in every appearance in the National Championship Tournament since 1980 – except for 1984 where they finished seventh.
 They have won six National Championship titles.